6 Life-Lessons That 5 Years at University Taught Me

 Yet in the few courses where other students made me feel guilty enough not to read anything, I did do the readings.

-From this point onward, one should seek to only study what has been extensively discussed in class because that is what the teachers will (in the majority of cases) question about.
+From this point onward, one should seek to only study what has been extensively discussed in class because that is what the teachers will question about.

 5. University Is Not Like in the Movies

-You won’t make lifelong friends, the parties won’t feel as good, the topic won’t be as interesting and the bell won’t go off in the middle of an explanation of the teacher like in most movies.
+You won’t make lifelong friends.
+The parties won’t be as crazy, the topic won’t be as interesting and the bell won’t go off in the middle of an explanation of the teacher like in most movies.

 Unless you are a hot girl of course.